About this book

 Once again, Bill Richardson and Roxanna Bikadoroff bring us a story full of old-fashioned charm and humor — a pure delight.

-BILL RICHARDSON, winner of Canada’s Stephen Leacock Memorial Medal for Humour and former radio host, has written several highly acclaimed books for children.
-They include The Aunts Come Marching, illustrated by Cynthia Nugent, winner of the Time to Read Award, the children’s novel After Hamelin, winner of the Ontario Library Association’s Silver Birch Award, and The Alphabet Thief, illustrated by Roxanna Bikadoroff.
+Bill Richardson, winner of Canada’s Stephen Leacock Memorial Medal for Humour, and former radio host, has written several highly acclaimed books for children.
+They include The Aunts Come Marching, illustrated by Cynthia Nugent, winner of the Time to Read Award; the children’s novel After Hamelin, winner of the Ontario Library Association’s Silver Birch Award; and The Alphabet Thief and The Bunny Band, both illustrated by Roxanna Bikadoroff.
 Bill lives in Vancouver.

 “A smart pick for language lovers of any age.”
 Publishers Weekly, starred review